locationtech/geomesa/docs/user/datastores/index_config.rst

 To configure the indices, you may set a user data value in your simple feature type.
 The user data key is ``geomesa.indices.enabled``, and it should contain a comma-delimited list containing a subset of index identifiers, as specified in :ref:`index_overview`.

-In addition to specifying the indices, you may optionally specify the exact attributes that will be used in the index, by appending them with ``:``\ s after the index name.
+In addition to specifying which types of indices to create, you may optionally specify the exact attributes that will be used in each index, by appending them with ``:``\ s after the index name.
+The following example shows two index configurations.
+The first configuration has a single Z3 index that includes the default attributes.
+The second configuration has two Z3 indices on different geometries, as well as an attribute index on name which includes a secondary index on dtg.

 .. code-block:: java